-Plants to avoid
+Plants to Avoid

 Effort: Low.
 We’re recommending low-maintenance gardens for a reason.
 We want you relaxing by the poolside instead of pulling weeds.

+Cost: Low-Medium.
 Succulent prices may vary, depending on size.
 A miniature succulent plant can cost between $2 and $6.

-For a slice of paradise, add breathtaking palm trees around your Miami pool.
+For a slice of paradise, add some palm trees around your Miami pool.
 Just remember to opt for hurricane-resistant palm trees.
 You won’t want to ruin your new landscape design with fallen trees and broken windows.

-7. Beat the heat
+7. Beat the Heat

 Effort: Medium.
 The time it takes to build a pergola varies.
 It can be as little as one week to as long as 12 weeks.
 Installing umbrellas around the pool is a faster solution for instant shade.

-8. Get a tan
+8. Get Some Sun

 Effort: Low-Medium.
 If you love shopping, you’ll love picking out your stylish lounger.
 If shopping gives you a headache, this task may take a little energy.

 Cost: Medium-High.
-Outdoor lounge chairs can cost between $250 and $2,000 per chair.
+Outdoor lounge chairs come in a variety of shapes and styles and as individuals or sets.
+Prices range widely, between $250 and $2,000 per chair.

-9. Watch a water feature
+9. Watch a Water Feature

 Effort: Low-Medium.
 The time spent installing your water feature will largely depend on the scale of the project.
 A simple water feature can take as little as one day to install, while a more complicated pool fountain may require more construction time.